jrruethe/jrruethe.github.io/source/_posts/2015-04-23-bitcoin-paper-wallets.markdown

  4. Wait for tor to become ready.

 >
 For this tutorial, in order to get screenshots I am using a virtual machine.
-DO NOT USE A VIRTUAL MACHINE WHEN DOING THIS FOR REAL!
+Do not use a virtual machine when doing this for real!

 Before creating the paper wallet, you will want to ensure that your printer works correctly.
 You need a printer that is directly connected to your machine; don't use a network printer (you shouldn't be connected to any network).
 If possible, use a dumb printer, and try to ensure that your printer does not save a copy of printouts to internal memory.
 Use this time to get any drivers you need from the internet.